-- the control over essential infrastructure by the undertakings in question and the opportunities offered to competing undertakings to access such infrastructure; - the contribution brought by the concentration to the international competitiveness of the Portuguese economy: and - in case the Minister for Economy decides to review a prohibition decision by the Authority, the fundamental interests of the national economy should be taken into account (see question 5.8 below).
+- Essential facilities.
+The control over essential infrastructure by the undertakings in question and the opportunities offered to competing undertakings to access such infrastructure is a relevant factor when assessing the impact of a proposed transaction. - International competitiveness of the Portuguese economy.
+The Authority should also take into account the contribution brought by the concentration to the international competitiveness of the Portuguese economy, although up to date no explicit reference to this criterion can be found in the case practice. - Fundamental interests of the national economy.
+In case the Minister for the Economy decides to review a prohibition decision by the Authority, the fundamental interests of the national economy should be taken into account.
+The Minister overturned one of the Authority's three prohibition decisions (see question 5.8 below).

-Again, when the concentration consists of the creation or acquisition of a full-function joint venture, the operation is also assessed under the rules on restrictive agreements and practices if its object or effect is the co-ordination of the competitive behaviour of undertakings that remain independent.
+Again, when the concentration consists of the creation or acquisition of a full-function joint venture, the operation is also assessed under the rules of the Competition Act on restrictive agreements and practices if its object or effect is the co-ordination of the competitive behaviour of undertakings that remain independent.